My Hackintosh days are over, it's time to rejoin the Apple fold

 Tonymacx86 says that after Apple fully cuts off Hackintoshes, the websites and guides will likely be refashioned into tributes to the more than a decade that people have spent building these Frankenstein-esque machines.
 They'll also likely become support communities for people who hold onto their computers past the time they can get any software updates from Apple.

 I'll probably be done Hackintoshing by that point though.
 I know that some day, I won't be able to keep the machine I just built running MacOS smoothly.
-When that time arrives, I'll need to buy a Mac from Apple if I want to keep using the company's software.
+When that time arrives, I'll need to either rely more heavily on the Mac laptops I have, or buy a new desktop from Apple.

 Hopefully by then, Apple's computers won't be as disappointingly outdated as they were when I started.